Vegetarian Yemenite Soup Recipe

 The enveloping aroma of cumin, turmeric, coriander and black pepper just screams comfort food.

 One of the things I like most about Sephardic food is the enveloping aroma of warm spices that just screams comfort food.
-It’s like a cure for everything from physical to mental.
+It’s like a cure for everything, from physical to mental.

 Besides the Jewish-Lebanese-Syrian food we ate at home, we were exposed to a variety of different Sephardic cuisines.
-The first time we tasted a Yemenite soup was 7 years ago, and we still remember the warming comforting spiced broth, that we could not get enough of.
+The first time we tasted a Yemenite soup was seven years ago, and we still remember the warming comforting spiced broth, that we could not get enough of.

-Yemenite soup is typically made with Hawaij, a spice mix that combines black pepper, cumin, cardamom, cloves, turmeric and coriander.
+Yemenite soup is typically made with hawaij, a spice mix that combines black pepper, cumin, cardamom, cloves, turmeric and coriander.
 For the Yemenite Vegetarian soup we made today, we used a mixture of turmeric, cumin, coriander and black pepper.
 We added a whole bunch of veggies and some enoki mushrooms for texture.
-The result is a warming,comforting and satisfying soup perfect for any occasion.
+The result is a warming, comforting and satisfying soup perfect for any occasion.

-If you have a particular spice you love, or feel like getting creative, you can absolutely play around with the basic Hawaij and make it your own!
+If you have a particular spice you love, or feel like getting creative, you can absolutely play around with the basic hawaij and make it your own!

 Ingredients